ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-and-manage-inactive-mailboxes.md

 - The license associated with the deleted Exchange Online mailbox will be available after you delete the corresponding Office 365 user account.
 You can then [Assign licenses to users in Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) to another user.

-- If a Litigation Hold or an Office 365 retention policy isn't applied to a mailbox before it's deleted, the contents of the mailbox won't be retained or discoverable.
+- If a Litigation Hold or an Office 365 retention policy (that's configured to retain or retain and then delete content) isn't applied to a mailbox before it's deleted, the contents of the mailbox won't be retained or discoverable.
 However, the deleted mailbox can be recovered within 30 days of deletion, but the mailbox and its contents will be permanently deleted after 30 days if it isn't recovered.

 - For more information about Litigation Hold, see [In-Place Hold and Litigation Hold](https://go.microsoft.com/fwlink/p/?LinkId=846124).
 For more information about Office 365 retention policies, see [Overview of retention policies in Office 365](retention-policies.md).